Ermith/MasterThesis/README.md

 The generation itself is based on a cyclic generation algorithm by Short and Admas.
 While this book provides the basis for an algorithm that exactly generates interconnected levels with lock \& key puzzles, there are a lot of unspecified parts where we needed to complete the design for our purposes.
 Most notably, extending the concept into 3D space (multiple floors).

-This figure highlights the structure of our level generation algorithm.
+### This figure highlights the structure of our level generation algorithm:
 ![](./img/game_generation_structure.png)